OscarDS/pymemdyn/README.md

 4.0.5 a new substitution for HIE, HID, and HIP is done.
 Previously the substitution was HIE:HISB, HID:HISA, HIP:HISH, now it's HIE:HISE, HID:HISD, HIP:HISH

+- Tuesday, July 15, 2014

+Gromacs 4.6.X internally makes HOH residues belong to both the Water and SOL groups.
+This creates a problem with crystal waters which are not recognized as a separate entity just as, for example, ligands.
+One fix is to modify the gromacs residuetypes.dat file so that the association is forgotten (erased), or, as we have done, make sure that HOH and SOL groups generated in pdb's and topologies remain continuous.
+This has forced us to take the waters group (which defines crystal waters)  away from the default concat function in the **utils.py** module.